 There is a substantial and often unjustified cost associated with the creation of a microsite.
 The site has to go through the complete design process, be built and hosted on a content management system and may well need additional functionality such as community features, payment processing or newsletter signup.

-Were the microsite’s content to become apart of the main corporate site then many of these costs go away.
+If the microsite’s content were to become a part of the corporate site, then the costs of design and build would be reduced.
 The basic design is already in place, as is the content management system.
 Even the more specific functionality like payment processing or newsletter signup often already exists on the main site.

 Not that design and technology are the only cost associated with running a microsite.
 There is also maintenance.

-Things move rapidly online and as a result websites cannot just be launched and then abandoned.
-In order for a site to remain effective it requires long term maintenance.
+Things change rapidly online and as a result, a website cannot just be launched and then abandoned.
+For a site to remain effective, it requires long-term maintenance.

-Microsites that looked cutting edge when they were launched can turn into an embarrassment that reflect negatively on the organisation behind them.
+Microsites that looked cutting edge when a company launched them can turn into an embarrassment that reflects negatively on the organisation behind them.

 Worst still, a site that was fine on launch can become inaccessible for a significant part of its target audience as technology changes.

-One example of this is responsive design.
-Many organisations are realising that they need to make their sites accessible to mobile devices and are turning to responsive design as an answer.
-Updating their corporate site is obviously at the top of their agenda.
-However, what about the microsites they run?
-Each has a different design and different underlying technology.
-Each site will need updating separately.
-If all of these microsites had existed within the main corporate site, this additional expense would vanish.
+One example of this was 'responsive design'.
+When organisations realised that sites needed to be accessible on mobile devices, they turned to responsive design as an answer.
+Updating their corporate website was at the top of their agenda.
+However, what about the microsites they ran?
+Each had a different design and different underlying technology.
+That meant they had to update each site separately.
+If all of these microsites had existed within the main corporate website, the organisation could have avoided that additional expense.

-With so many pros and cons, how do you make the decision about whether to launch a microsite or incorporate your campaign within the main site.
+With so many pros and cons, how do you decide whether to launch a microsite or incorporate your campaign within the main site?

 Ask yourself how users will hear about the microsite.
-If they are coming to the site via clicking on a banner ad then you don’t need to worry about them accidentally ending up on the main corporate site and having to deal with multiple interfaces.
+If they are coming to the site via clicking on a banner ad, then you don’t need to worry about them accidentally ending up on the main corporate website and having to deal with multiple interfaces.

 Think carefully about whether the user will need to visit the main corporate site.
-If they do and you are using a microsite, this could become a point where users are lost.
+If they do and you are using a microsite, this could become a point where you lose users.

 Find out how flexible the main corporate website is.
 Maybe the design and layout could be customised enough to support the needs of the campaign.

 Weigh the return on investment.
-If you invest money in creating an expensive microsite, will the campaign generate enough additional returns over that you would have received if you had used the corporate website.
+If you invest money in creating an expensive microsite, will the campaign generate enough additional returns over using the corporate website?

 I believe the prevalence of microsites sends a clear message: most corporate websites are not fit for purpose.

 A corporate website should be able to represent the depth and breadth of an organisation.
-If marketeers need to fall back on microsites this is a pretty clear indication that corporate websites are failing to do this.
+If marketers need to fall back on microsites, this is a pretty clear indication that corporate websites are failing to do this.

-In particular I believe that corporate websites are failing marketeers in two ways; design flexibility and focusing users.
+In particular, I believe that corporate websites are failing marketers in two ways; design flexibility and focusing users.

-Most corporate websites I encounter are so locked down and inflexible that they essentially offer a one size fits all containers for content.
-You pour content in and it appears in one of a pre-defined number of buckets.
+Most corporate websites I encounter are so locked down and inflexible that they mostly offer a one size fits all container for content.
+You pour copy in, and it appears in one of a pre-defined number of buckets.

-For a marketeer trying to create an integrated campaign, this is inadequate.
+For a marketer trying to create an integrated campaign, this is inadequate.
 They need to be able to control:

 - Calls to action

-The reason these tools are not made available is because web teams are fearful that given too much freedom marketeers will create an inconsistent user experience.
-They worry that if too much changes between sections on the site this will confuse users.
+The reason these tools are not made available is that web teams are fearful that given too much freedom marketers will create an inconsistent user experience.
+They worry that too many changes between sections on the site will confuse users.

 Ironically marketers want to create a consistent user experience too.
-Its just that they are trying to make the experience consistent across their campaign.
-They want the experience between ad, website and completion of call to action, to be as smooth as possible.
-That is precisely why they want greater control over the sites design.
+It's just that they are trying to make the experience consistent across their campaign.
+They want the experience between ad, website and completion of a call to action, to be as smooth as possible.
+That is precisely why they want greater control over the design of the site.

-Most web designers like to think of themselves as user centric.
-This has become so engrained in the web design community that I believe sometimes it is detrimental, especially among less experienced designers.
+Most web designers like to think of themselves as user-centric.
+That has become so ingrained in the web design community that I believe sometimes it is detrimental, especially among less experienced designers.

 For example, naively, many web designers seem to believe that it is their job to give users what they want.
 Unfortunately, things are more complicated than that.
-Users suffer from choice paralysis, are confused by the options or simply get distracted.
+Users suffer from choice paralysis and become confused by too many options or get distracted.

-Marketeers understand that users need to be focused.
+Marketers understand that users need to be focused.
 They are obsessed with reducing the number of options and removing clutter that may distract.
-This is one of the primary reasons why they like microsites.
+That is one of the primary reasons why they like microsites.

-If they incorporate their campaign into the main site, they will be lumbered with the clutter from that site.
-In particular, they will have to include the sites navigation.
+If they incorporate their campaign into the main site, marketers find themselves dealing with the baggage that comes with that.
+In particular, they will have to include the site's navigation.

 It’s a fair comment.
-I am often amazed at how much real estate is dedicated to navigation on the average corporate site.
-In fact I have even seen occasions where the amount of space dedicated to navigation is greater than the amount dedicated to content!
+I am often amazed at how much real estate sites dedicate to navigation on the average corporate site.
+In fact, I have even seen occasions where the amount of space devoted to navigation is higher than the amount dedicated to content!

-If we are going to create large corporate sites that perform well for marketeers and replace the need for microsites, we need to change our thinking about navigation.
+If we are going to create enormous corporate sites that perform well for marketers and replace the need for microsites, we need to change our thinking about navigation.

 Don’t get me wrong; keeping navigation in a consistent location and on every page is essential.
 However, there is much we can do to minimise its impact.